Cellane/chalk/_drafts/how-to-host-your-site-for-free-using-github-pages.md

-for Danger to use when it wishes to spit out the spelling and grammar check results into a comment on a pull request -- that one is obtained on the [same page](https://github.com/settings/tokens) as the token for force pushing, but this time the scope should really be only `public_repo`, and the token should be stored under the name `DANGER_GITHUB_API_TOKEN`.
+for Danger to use when it wishes to spit out the spelling and grammar check results into a comment on a pull request -- that one is obtained on the [same page](https://github.com/settings/tokens) as the token for force pushing, except this time the scope should really be only `public_repo`, and the token should be stored under the name `DANGER_GITHUB_API_TOKEN`.
 You can't actually add it to your `.travis.yml` file as GitHub would detect it during your next push, send you a scary e-mail and deactivate the token.
 Sneaky bastard!